devgustavoalves/devgustavoalves/README.md

 ###

-<p align="left">My name is Gustavo and I am a Brazilian frontend developer.
+<p align="left">My name is Gustavo and I am a Brazilian developer.
 I have just over a year in the field working on small projects and personal projects to study and improve my skills.</p>

 ###